alicolville/Weight-Tracker/readme.txt

 = 5.2.22 =

+* Bug fix: CSV export.
+If the column is missing in underlying data then add a dummy field.
 * Bug fix: Only display users on the stats table if they still exist in WP Users table.
 * Bug fix: Correct display Pro Plus license price from Yeken Data feed.
 * Bug fix: Only tell YeKen of license deactivation when one actually occurs.